 MABF level, and 246 days under water use at the 15% of MABF level.
 The 7Q10 flows during August were exceeded during 49 days under natural flows.
 This duration was increased to 204 days and 257 days at water use levels of 10% and 15% of the MABF, respectively.
 Similarly, the number of August days with flows below the Q90 (for August), were 255 under natural conditions, which was increased to 385 day under water use of 10% of the MABF, and 443 days under water use of 15% of the MABF.

-These analyses
+Slide 33

+Slide 35

+Slide 36

+Map of IFIM sites across state

+Slide 37 (all spp by site - 9)

 The evidence is overwhelmingly in favor of management strategies that include two elements to sustain water and the associated ecosystems for the long-term: limit the cumulative water use and recognize and enforce a flow cutoff for use during drought conditions.
 This conclusion is not novel: analysis of the tradeoffs between environmental flows and agricultural water security in California concluded that “strategies are particularly needed for drought-year water management to ensure adequate environmental flows while reducing human water allocations in an equitable manner.”
 (Grantham et al. 2014).

 “Do droughts hurt fish?
 Yes.
 Drought, as an immediate, proximate stressor, clearly affects local populations by outright destruction of individuals as pools dry or water quality erodes.
 However, a better question may be how drought influences fishes on scales of space, time and organizational complexity (see Table 1).
 This broader view suggests that drought can influence evolution of species, local communities, ecosystems or fish faunas at a continental scale” (quoted from Matthews and Marsh-Matthews 2003).

+loss of water=loss of habitat=loss of community=loss of ecological function and integrity

 3) Adaptive Environmental Assessment and Management: A Necessary Complement to Water Management